DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 WHAT IS DHCP SNOOPING?

-- DHCP SNOOPING is a security feature of SWITCHES that is used to filter DHCP messages received on UNTRUSTED PORTS
+- DHCP SNOOPING is a security feature of switches that is used to filter DHCP messages received on untrusted ports
-- DHCP SNOOPING only filters DHCP MESSAGES.
+- DHCP snooping only filters DHCP messages.
-    - Non-DHCP MESSAGES are not affected
+    - Non-DHCP messages are not affected
-- All PORTS are UNTRUSTED, by DEFAULT
+- All ports are untrusted, by default
-    - Usually UPLINK PORTS are configured as TRUSTED PORTS, and DOWNLINK PORTS remain UNTRUSTED
+    - Usually uplink ports are configured as trusted ports, and downlink ports remain untrusted

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9ed71d09-d94c-4fc9-ad87-1b31acfdd132)